Hugh Calveley: The Iberian Campaigns

 After the conclusion of the Breton civil war, Calveley, along with many other soldiers, found himself unemployed.
 These soldiers, banding together in the Free Companies, continued to support themselves by raiding widely, causing a huge problem for the Kingdom of France.

-The solution to the problem was found when Aragon, France and the Papacy agreed to provide money to pay for the Free Companies to wage a campaign to support Count Enrique of Trastamara's bid for the throne of Castile, which at the time was held by Enrique's half-brother, Pedro of Castile.
+The solution was found when Aragon, France and the Papacy agreed to provide money to pay for the Free Companies to wage a campaign to support Count Enrique of Trastamara's bid for the throne of Castile, which at the time was held by Enrique's half-brother, Pedro of Castile.
 Calveley signed up as the most prominent of the English captains on this campaign, in which he was involved from 1365 to 1367, ironically serving alongside Bertrand du Guesclin, his once and future enemy.
 For his services to Enrique, he was made Count of Carrion.
-He married one of the Aragonese queen's ladies-in-waiting, named Constanza, daughter of a Sicilian baron.
+He married one of the Aragonese queen's ladies-in-waiting, named Constanza de Candia, a princess of Aragonese Castle and daughter of a Sicilian baron.

 Pedro the Cruel, having fled from Castile, invoked his alliance with England.
 Calveley was ordered back to the service of England by the Black Prince, and now took a prominent part in Pedro's counter-campaign, culminating in the decisive Battle of Nájera.
 At Nájera, Calveley was once again in the rearguard, sharing command with Count Jean I of Armagnac.
 The two commanders had the glory of delivering the final blow to the faltering enemy infantry by a cavalry charge.
 Enrique of Trastamara escaped from the battle.
 Though his title as Count of Carrion had been granted by Enrique, Pedro confirmed it upon reclaiming the Castilian throne.
+Once again, Du Gesclin, who now referred to Hugh as 'my dear brother,' was captured by Thomas Cheyne and William de Berland for the Black Prince.

 In the spring of 1367, the Black Prince sent Calveley as an emissary to Aragon, to arrange the diplomatic isolation of the fugitive Enrique.
 Calveley successfully convinced Pedro the Ceremonious to renounce his support for Enrique.